API

 - Your API key, which authenticates the request.

-You can create a new API key in your dashboard at app.orbital.vision/api-keys.
+You can create a new API key in your dashboard at app.orbital.vision/auth/api-keys.
 Please select the Product Configurator Access type from the dropdown list.

 - Either a product ID or a range ID.